onewithnow/onewithnow.github.io/_posts/2015-06-08-awakening-to-pain.md

 Pain is inevitable.
 Yet it feels like we have to fight it.
 We want to stop it at all costs.
 And it’s understandable—we’re programmed to avoid discomfort.

-While pain may not be a welcomed guest, it does serve a significant purpose in our lives. <--more-->
+While pain may not be a welcomed guest, it does serve a significant purpose in our lives. <!--more-->

 Whether the pain is physical, mental, or emotional, severe or mild, expected or unexpected, it’s here for a reason: to wake us up.